Master of Landscape Architecture (post-professional)

 Curriculum

-The course of study includes 6.0 credits over two semesters of study including an intensive two-week fieldcourse (0.5) and thesis preparation (0.5) during late summer, thesis I (1.0), thesis II (1.5), a colloquium (0.5), and elective courses (2.0).
+The course of study includes 6.0 credits over two semesters of study including an intensive two-week fieldcourse (0.5) and thesis preparation (0.5) during late summer, thesis I (1.0), thesis II (1.5), and additional core and elective courses (2.5).

 At least one of the electives should have subject overlap with the student's research and area of interest, as agreed upon with their advisor.
+Post-Professional MLA students should communicate to the program director their choice of one of the two following emphases for study:

 Term 1 (Fall)